Ice and snow myths

-Salt lowers the freezing temperature of water, which prevents ice or frost forming on the carriageway as it would otherwise, once the temperature of the road or the air falls to zero degrees centigrade.
+Salt lowers the freezing temperature of water, which prevents ice or frost from forming on the carriageway as it would normally when the temperature of the road or the air falls to zero degrees.

 The higher the concentration of salt, the lower the temperature at which freezing will occur.
-Generally, on the roads, salt loses its effectiveness once the temperature falls below -10 degrees centigrade.
+Generally, on the roads, salt loses its effectiveness once the temperature falls below minus 10 degrees.

 Pre-salting the road forms a separating layer so if snow falls, it doesn't freeze onto the road surface and can be ploughed off or churned off by vehicular movements.

-Myth: Spreading salt on to ice or snow will melt and remove it quickly without any other actions
+Myth: spreading salt on ice or snow will melt and remove it quickly

 Salt comes in grain sizes of 6mm or 10mm and is spread at rates between 10 and 40 grams per square metre depending upon the forecast road surface temperatures and if snow is forecast or is falling.